Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School? Here are the answers to (we hope) all your questions.

 Lessons at U-Rock are consistent with the same teachers and you can be confident that your child/teen will always be learning from the best music teachers in the business.
 Our U-Rock University graduates are welcome to return to U-Rock to teach after they’ve received their 5 year award of accomplishment and have fully completed our music education program.

 This year we welcomed Noah Raftis as a new teacher at U-Rock.
 Noah has trained under both Cathy & Brian and has his 5 year achievement certificate.
-He currently teaches guitar & ukulele and is a very gifted musician and very patient.
+He currently teaches guitar, ukulele, piano and vocals and is a very gifted musician and very patient.
 His students love him!
-New this Fall, another U-Rock 5th year student and gifted vocalist, Samantha Clarke, has earned her pop/rock teacher’s credentials, having trained under both Cathy and Brian.
+New this Fall, another U-Rock 5th year achievement student and gifted vocalist, Samantha Clarke, has earned her pop/rock teacher’s credentials, having trained under both Cathy and Brian.
 She recently won both the Vocalist of the year award and Band MVP at U-Rock’s MARS Awards in June 2017.
-Sam is now teaching vocals part-time for us and coaching for The Roxies on Fridays.
+Sam is now teaching vocals and piano part-time for us and coaching The Roxies on Fridays.

 Our grade 10-12 students are also offered an opportunity to help us out at larger group sessions and/or at U-Rock school concert events, to earn their volunteer hours.